apursley2012/CS465-full-stack-dev-I/README.md

 - **Dynamic Web Pages:** All key pages (Travel, Meals, Rooms, News, About, Contact, Home) are rendered dynamically using Handlebars templates, providing a flexible and scalable site experience.
 - **Content Management via JSON:** Page content is stored and managed in external JSON files, enabling easy content updates without changing code or templates.
 - **Consistent Navigation:** The site features a reusable header and footer partial that ensures consistent navigation menus and branding across all pages.
-- **Image and Media Integration:** Each page displays images associated with content (e.g., meals photos, room photos) pulled dynamically from JSON data.Clean URL Routing: Express routes handle requests and render the appropriate page templates seamlessly with user-friendly URLs.
+- **Image and Media Integration:** Each page displays images associated with content (e.g., meals photos, room photos) pulled dynamically from JSON data.
+- **Clean URL Routing:** Express routes handle requests and render the appropriate page templates seamlessly with user-friendly URLs.
 - **Modular Codebase:** Separation of concerns with dedicated controllers, routes, views, and data files to simplify maintenance and future development.
 - **Scalable Design:** The architecture supports adding new pages or modifying existing ones with minimal effort, thanks to JSON-driven data and templates.
 - **Improved User Experience:** Dynamic rendering ensures fast page loads and easy content management for a better end-user experience.